AkiraKusanagi/AkiraKusanagi/README.md

 - 👀 I’m interested in music and gaming.
 - 🌱 I’m currently learning development on android apps.
 - 💞️ I’m looking to collaborate on apps for android.
-- 📫 How to reach me: Send an email to chilacachili12@gmail.com (Weird Gmail, I know...)

 <!---
 AkiraKusanagi/AkiraKusanagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.